 Dr. Yaroslavsky obtained his Masters in Chemical Engineering in 1980.
-In 1987, he defended his PhD in Applied Sciences, with the PhD thesis: "Hydro thermal crystal growth of the piezoelectric crystals" at the Mendeleyev University of Chemical Technology, Moscow.
-He graduated the post-doctoral research program at Crystal Growth and Nuclear Spectroscopy Laboratory at the Hebrew University of Jerusalem, Israel, and subsequently assumed the position of Assistant Research Professor at the same university.
+In 1987, he defended his PhD in Applied Sciences, with the PhD thesis: "Hydro thermal crystal growth of the piezoelectric crystals" at the Mendeleev University of Chemical Technology, Moscow.
+He graduated the post-doctoral research program at Crystal Growth and Nuclear Spectroscopy Laboratory at the Hebrew University of Jerusalem, Israel, and subsequently assumed the position of Research Assistant Professor at the same university.
 In 1996 Igor accepted a Research Associate position at Simon Fraser University, British Columbia, where he developed a multi-crystalline thin layer deposition technology for the semiconductor industry.
 In 2002, he joined Northwest Mettech Corporation as a Senior Research Chemical Engineer.
-Igor has authored 32 peer-reviewed publications and holds 12 US and international patents.
+Igor has authored 32 peer-reviewed publications and holds over 20 US and international patents.

 OPHIR AUSLAENDER, PHD